Detecting scoliosis can be tricky.

 Symptoms are often subtle during the early stages, which can make them easy to dismiss.

-In children, developing scoliosis often goes unnoticed until they reach adolescence and enter a rapid growth phase.
-In adults, it can be even harder to spot.
+Developing scoliosis in children often goes unnoticed until they reach adolescence and enter a rapid growth phase.
+Scoliosis in adults can be even harder to spot.
 One study found that the condition remained undetected in 67% of adult back-pain patients with scoliosis — particularly when the spinal curvature was mild.
 Even patients with moderate to severe curvature went undiagnosed more than 10% of the time.
+Get recommendations on avoiding scoliosis surgery sent to your email.

 Knowing what to look for can make you more alert to the slight changes that can signal an abnormal curve in the spine.
 Catching the defect in its early stages provides more time to correct the problem before it becomes severe.